Moejay10/FYS4411/Project2/README.md

   - Neural Networks
     - neuralnetwork.cpp (where one computes gradients of the network and utilize stochastic gradient descent)
   - WaveFunctions
-    - simplegaussian.cpp (where one evaluates the wavefunction in different forms)
+    - neuralquantumstate.cpp (where one evaluates the wavefunction in different forms)
     - ... classes of wavefunction
   - Python
-    - Variational_Monte_Carlo.ipynb (all results used in report is stated here for easy reproducibility)
+    - Restricted_Boltzmann_Machine.ipynb (all results used in report is stated here for easy reproducibility)
     - Results (with a lot of .PGFs and .dat files)
       - Brute_Force
       - Importance_Sampling
-      - Gibbs_
+      - Gibbs
-      - statistical_tools
+      - Statistical_Analysis
     - statistical_tools (python programs for statistical analysis)
   - CMakeLists.txt (set flags and add executable)
   - compile_project (see how to compile project below)
   - main.cpp (main program, more details below)